vdaas/vald/docs/user-guides/operations.md

 # Operations

-This page introduces best practices to operate a Vald cluster.
+This page introduces best practices for operating a Vald cluster.

 Table of Contents
 ---